aben20807/ezexif/README.md

 # ezexif

-Copy exif and tags from a photo to the clipboard.
+Copy the exif from a photo and predefined tags to the clipboard.

 Download the pre-build binary for win10 from the [release](https://github.com/aben20807/ezexif/releases).